hadicahyadi/simple-webshop/README.md

 # simple-webshop
-Simple webshop without backend, frontend only.
+A simple webshop that sell Star Wars helmets (wish i could have one..) without backend, frontend only.
+Using vuex as state management.
 Try to build it from scratch, without vue-cli.

 To run it: